 Bob’s Coriander Bitters

-Combining herbal tones with an earthy spice and vibrant zesty hit, coriander bitters can provide an unmistakeable lift to your drink and dishes.
+Bob’s Coriander Bitters combines herbal tones with earthy spice and a vibrant zesty hit, giving an unmistakable lift to drinks and dishes.

 The original peppermint bitters since 2007 The original peppermint bitters since 2007

-Bob uses toasted coriander seeds and fresh coriander leaves to create a unique flavour profile.
+Bob uses toasted coriander seeds and fresh coriander leaves to create a distinctive flavour profile.

-Coriander or, to use its scientific name, Coriandrum sativum is an aromatic herb in the Apiaceae family of plants.
-The seeds and leaves come from the same plant, however, bear little resemblance in flavour or aroma.
-Famed for its health benefits and used extensively in many cuisines, this simple product is extremely versatile.
+Coriander, or Coriandrum sativum, is an aromatic herb in the Apiaceae family.
+The seeds and leaves come from the same plant but bear little resemblance in flavour or aroma.
+Famed for its health benefits and used widely across cuisines, coriander is extremely versatile.

-The gentle warmth and light green, herbaceous undertones of the coriander leaf are rounded by the subtle earthiness and slightly toasted, bittersweet finish of the coriander seeds.
+The gentle warmth and light green, herbaceous undertones of the leaves are rounded by the subtle earthiness and slightly toasted, bittersweet finish of the seeds.

-As one of the key botanicals found in London Dry Gin, coriander helps to lighten the heavier, pine-forward character of juniper.
-The floral notes create a natural binder for the citrus and earthy botanicals which amplifies the flavour profile of a Paloma or Margarita and adds herbal character to a Tom Collins.
+As a key botanical in London Dry gin, coriander helps lighten juniper’s heavier, pine forward character.
+Its floral notes bind citrus and earthy botanicals, amplifying the flavour profile of a Paloma or Margarita and adding herbal character to a Tom Collins.

-It pairs particularly well with Indian, Thai and Mexican cuisines, highlighting a freshness and providing a zesty, earthy finish.
+Coriander pairs particularly well with Indian, Thai and Mexican cuisines, highlighting freshness and providing a zesty, earthy finish.

-Combining herbal tones with an earthy spice and vibrant zesty hit, coriander bitters can provide an unmistakeable lift to your drink and dishes.
+Bob’s Coriander Bitters combines herbal tones with earthy spice and a vibrant zesty hit, giving an unmistakable lift to drinks and dishes.

-Bob uses toasted coriander seeds and fresh coriander leaves to create a unique flavour profile.
+Bob uses toasted coriander seeds and fresh coriander leaves to create a distinctive flavour profile.

-Coriander or, to use its scientific name, Coriandrum sativum is an aromatic herb in the Apiaceae family of plants.
-The seeds and leaves come from the same plant, however, bear little resemblance in flavour or aroma.
-Famed for its health benefits and used extensively in many cuisines, this simple product is extremely versatile.
+Coriander, or Coriandrum sativum, is an aromatic herb in the Apiaceae family.
+The seeds and leaves come from the same plant but bear little resemblance in flavour or aroma.
+Famed for its health benefits and used widely across cuisines, coriander is extremely versatile.

-The gentle warmth and light green, herbaceous undertones of the coriander leaf are rounded by the subtle earthiness and slightly toasted, bittersweet finish of the coriander seeds.
+The gentle warmth and light green, herbaceous undertones of the leaves are rounded by the subtle earthiness and slightly toasted, bittersweet finish of the seeds.

-As one of the key botanicals found in London Dry Gin, coriander helps to lighten the heavier, pine-forward character of juniper.
-The floral notes create a natural binder for the citrus and earthy botanicals which amplifies the flavour profile of a Paloma or Margarita and adds herbal character to a Tom Collins.
+As a key botanical in London Dry gin, coriander helps lighten juniper’s heavier, pine forward character.
+Its floral notes bind citrus and earthy botanicals, amplifying the flavour profile of a Paloma or Margarita and adding herbal character to a Tom Collins.

-It pairs particularly well with Indian, Thai and Mexican cuisines, highlighting a freshness and providing a zesty, earthy finish.
+Coriander pairs particularly well with Indian, Thai and Mexican cuisines, highlighting freshness and providing a zesty, earthy finish.

 Flavour Profile